rustielin/Blockchain-Notes/note6.md

 the profit to the pool.
 In this way, a miner cannot just submit shares in a pool and keep the reward of the valid block for themselves.

-Mining Pools — Basic Reward Schemes {#mining-pools-basic-reward-schemes .unnumbered}
+Mining Pools — Basic Reward Schemes
 ===================================

 There are two basic reward schemes that mining pools employ to reward